 Herman Munster inherits the title of the Earl of Shroudshire in England.
 He and the rest of the Munster family cross the Atlantic to take up residence in the ancestral Shroudshire castle.
-However, the English side of the family is secretly using the castle to run a counterfeiting operation for the criminal mastermind The Griffin.
+However, the English side of the family is secretly using the castle to run a counterfeiting operation for the criminal mastermind known as The Griffin.
 Aunt Effigy is deeply disappointed that her son Freddie did not inherit the title of Earl and decides that Herman must be killed.
 Meanwhile, Herman decides that he must uphold the family name by entering a local car race.

 Fred Gwynne’s mock seductive eyes and marvellously expressive face is, as always, a delight.
-Bud Westmore’s wonderfully supple makeup takes full advantage of the move into colour that the film adds over the tv series.
-The last quarter tries to emulate the 60s genre of Looney Races films – It’s a Mad Mad Mad Mad World (1962), The Great Race (1965), Those Magnificent Men in Their Flying Machines (1965), Those Daring Young Men in Their Jaunty Jalopies (1967) et al – of which the casting of Terry-Thomas (a regular in most of these films) is particularly conspicuous.
+Bud Westmore’s wonderfully supple makeup takes full advantage of the move into colour that the film adds over the tv series, which aired in black-and-white.
+The last quarter tries to emulate the 1960s genre of Looney Races films – It’s a Mad Mad Mad Mad World (1962), The Great Race (1965), Those Magnificent Men in Their Flying Machines (1965), Those Daring Young Men in Their Jaunty Jalopies (1967) et al – of which the casting of Terry-Thomas (a regular in most of these films) is particularly conspicuous.
 The race sequences go on far too long but the rest of the film remains surprisingly likable.